jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 echo "************************************************"
 echo "Current date: $(date)"
 echo "Your IPs are: $(hostname -I)"
 # This is a comment.
-Uptime is a command to print​
+Uptime is a command to print
 # the amount of time since last system reboot
 uptime
 echo "************************************************"